-70. The Food Systems, Land Use and Restoration Impact Program aims to transform food value chains by supporting countries to meet their growing food demands through higher productivity gains from crops and livestock, while at the same time avoiding the potential resulting loss of biodiversity and ecosystem services, erosion of crop and livestock genetic diversity, overexploitation of water resources, overuse of chemical fertilizers and pesticides, and inefficient practices that lead to GHG emissions, food loss and waste.

-71. Building on the GEF-6 programs on commodities, food security, and restoration, this impact program will allow several entry points for countries to implement sustainable land use plans that can meet their multiple objectives of food production and sustainable natural resource management.
+- 70. The Food Systems, Land Use, and Restoration Impact Program aims to transform food value chains by supporting countries to meet their growing food demands through higher productivity gains from crops and livestock.
+At the same time the Program seeks to help countries avoid the potential resulting loss of biodiversity and ecosystem services, erosion of crop and livestock genetic diversity, overexploitation of water resources, overuse of chemical fertilizers and pesticides, and inefficient practices that lead to GHG emissions, food loss, and waste. - 71.
+Building on the GEF-6 programs on commodities, food security, and restoration, this impact program will allow several entry points for countries to implement sustainable land use plans that can meet their multiple objectives of food production and sustainable natural resource management.
 Depending on the context and decisions guided by integrated land use planning, the Program may support countries committed to better managing biodiversity in production landscapes and harnessing biodiversity for sustainable agriculture.
-Therefore, the IP will make acontribution to Outcome 5 of the Four-year Framework: "Biodiversity supporting key agricultural ecosystems, such as through pollination, biological pest control, or genetic diversity, is conserved and managed, contributing to sustainable agricultural production."
+Therefore, the IP will make a contribution to Outcome 5 of the Four-year Framework: Biodiversity supporting key agricultural ecosystems, such as through pollination, biological pest control, or genetic diversity, is conserved and managed, contributing to sustainable agricultural production.